Open-S2/gis-tools/README.md

 A collection of geospatial tools primarily designed for WGS84, Web Mercator, and S2.

+## Features

+Notable features of GIS-Tools are:

+* 🔗 Lightweight, fast, and memory efficient. `no_std` builds for Rust.
+Tree-shaking for Typescript.
+* 🗺️ Full toolkit support for WGS84, Web Mercator, and S2 projections.
+* 🌱 A large list of projections can be converted to/from one of the above 3 via Transformers.
+* 📦 Build Vector Tiles, Raster Tiles, and Gridded Data Tiles.
+Vector supports 3 output formats (Mapbox Vector Tile, Open S2 Tiles, and Flat Open S2 Tiles).
+* All data structures support all projections and also handle large data sets through working with the filesystem and mmap buffers.
+* 📖 Contains **23** native GIS readers.
+The list of readers are: CSV, GBFS, GeoTIFF, GPX, GRIB2, GTFS, JPEG and JPEG2000, (Geo|S2)JSON, LineDelimted GeoJSON, GeoJSON Text Sequences, LAS, LAZ, NadGrids, NetCDF, OSM, (S2)PMTiles, Shapefiles, raster and vector tiles, WKT, and XML.
+* 🦺 Secure code where the only external dependency is [sharp](https://github.com/lovell/sharp) for local image processing, otherwise all code is written internally by Open S2 in Typescript or Rust.
+* 🧲 Full suite of tools for points, lines, polygons, greater-circle-arcs, predicates, and more.
+* 🌌 Space specific tools for planets and satellite orbits.

 ## Goals

 Making GIS data easy to parse and work with.
 One of the biggest issues in GIS right now is how segmented various niche tools are.
 The other issue is how most solutions to read GIS data are half baked, deprecated, or partially parse results that need to be transformed one more time to use them.